ABOUT MY RESEARCH

 To perform this search, we begin by making images from the energy deposited by photons in the detector.
 Because the portion of the detector responsible for detecting photons- the Electromagnetic Calorimeter- is composed of many individual crystals, we can take the energy deposited into each crystal as a pixel value, and produce images for each event.

 The images will appear different for events in which a single photon, two photons, or more complicated "hadronic" objects strike the detector.
 The images show clear differences between each type of event.
-I am using Machine Learning in the form of a Convolutional Neural Net (CNN) to "view" thousands of these images and decide which type of event it was simply from the image.
+I am using Machine Learning in the form of a Convolutional Neural Net (CNN) to determine the type of event in each image.
 The CNN works by "training" on pre-labeled images, in which the event type is known.
-The algorithm then "learns" the key distinctions between each type of image and makes predictions for unknown images.
-Currently, the CNN is able to distinguish these images with very high accuracy!
+The algorithm then learns the key distinctions between each type of image and makes predictions for unknown images.
+The CNN is able to distinguish these images with very high accuracy and for events with two photons, another Neural Net is able to accurately predict the mass of the particle that produced those photons.